-Jérémie Suissa, Director of Notre Affaire à Tous: "As the French High Council for the Climate (Haut Conseil pour le Climat) reminded us in its latest report, the impacts of the climate crisis on the Living are already visible in France and the consequences are daily and unpredictable.
+Jérémie Suissa, Director of Notre Affaire à Tous: "As the French High Council for the Climate (Haut Conseil pour le Climat) reminded us in its latest report, the impacts of the climate crisis on the Living are already visible and the consequences are daily and unpredictable.
 And we are not ready.
 If the State must be the pilot of the necessary transition to which France is committed, companies must also do their part.
 However, a majority of the companies we have analysed do not show signs of structural change.
-It is urgent to implement enforcement tools commensurate with the scale of the failures of these key players to make the transition."
+It is urgent to implement enforcement tools commensurate with the scale of the failures of these key players to carry out the climate transition."

-While the cumulative carbon footprint of the 27 multinationals evaluated amounts to 1,651.60 million tons of CO2 equivalent, or nearly four times the total territorial emissions of France in 2020 (396 Mt CO2e), the main results of the report are the following:
+While the cumulative carbon footprint of the 27 multinationals evaluated amounts to 1,651.60 million tons of CO2 equivalent, or nearly four times the total territorial emissions of France in 2020 (396 Mt CO2e), our 2022 climate benchmark report highlights numerous ongoing and systemic shortcomings, in particular the following2:

-- numerous persistent failures in terms of identification of indirect emissions, in particular those known as "scope 3" (criterion 1-A of the methodology); - a general lack of recognition of responsibility, even though it is indisputable that everyone must do their part in climate change (criterion 1-B); - considerable companies' commitments are not aligned with the 1.5°C objective of the Paris Agreement and/or do not cover all of the companies' emissions (criterion 2-A); - serious shortcomings in the implementation of these commitments (criterion 2-B). - Some vigilance plans still do not sufficiently integrate climate change (criterion 3).
+- numerous persistent failures in terms of identification of indirect emissions, in particular those known as "scope 3" (criterion 1-A of the methodology) ; - a general lack of recognition of responsibility, even though it is indisputable that everyone must do their part in fighting climate change (criterion 1-B); - considerable companies' commitments are not aligned with the 1.5°C objective of the Paris Agreement and/or do not cover all of the companies' emissions (criterion 2-A); - serious shortcomings in the implementation of concrete mitigation steps (criterion 2-B). - some vigilance plans still do not sufficiently integrate climate mitigation (criterion 3).